-Let's consider what happens when we are counting from 1 to 11 in decimal.
+Let's consider what happens when counting from 1 to 11 in decimal.
 We start at 0 and go up to 9.
-Once we reach the number after 9, we reset the ones digit to 0 and increment the tens digit by one.
-In binary we do the same thing except instead of it happening after 9, it happens after 1.
+Once we reach the number after 9, we reset the one's digit to 0 and increment the tens digit by one.
+In binary, we do the same thing, except instead of happening after 9, it happens after 1.
 Also, instead of calling it the tens digit, we call it the twos digit, fours digit, eights digit, and on up.
 One of the easiest ways to convert from binary to decimal and back is to go to the most significant digit and figure out the biggest number you can make using that in the incoming number system.

 Why is hexadecimal so useful?
 Well, you can swap back and forth between hex and binary very easily.
-A hexadecimal digit is just a 4 bit binary number.
+A hexadecimal digit is just a 4-bit binary number.

 I made a chart to show how to count from 0 to 16 in all 3 number systems.
 There are several ways to convert back and forth.
-Personally, I prefer to go from decimal to binary to hexadecimal.
-Each 4 bit group of binary coresponds with a hexadecimal digit.
+I prefer to go from decimal to binary to hexadecimal.
+Each 4-bit group of binary corresponds with a hexadecimal digit.
 For example, 1010 will always be the digit"A." We can therefore conclude that 10101010 is "AA" without having to think about it.
-If we know that "F" is "1111" then twenty-four 1s in a row is the hexadecimal for "FFFFFF" which is the color "white" in RGB coloring systems.
-RGB color systems have a two digit hex code for how much red, green, and blue each color contains.
+If we know that "F" is "1111" then twenty-four 1s in a row are hexadecimal for "FFFFFF" which is the color "white" in RGB coloring systems.
+RGB color systems have a two-digit hex code for how much red, green, and blue each color contains.
 0000FF is full blue, for example.

 With our newfound knowledge, we can quickly discover that when making a website, FF00FF will be purple since we know that red and blue make purple.
 Now you can impress your web developer/photography friends with not needing a hex color code chart to describe colors if they find that type of thing impressive, of course.